Iraqi panel finds Maliki, others responsible for fall of Mosul

 Islamic State’s seizure of Mosul, Iraq’s second city, in June 2014 as it swept across the Syrian border and declared a modern “caliphate”, exposed once and for all the brokenness of the system left in place by the 2003-2011 U.S. occupation.

-It has left the Baghdad government dependent on Shi‘ite militias, many funded and assisted by neighbouring Iran, to defend the capital and recapture lost ground.
+It has left the Baghdad government dependent on Shi‘ite militias, many funded and assisted by neighboring Iran, to defend the capital and recapture lost ground.

 Others accused include Nineveh police commander Major General Khalid Hamdani, former Deputy Interior Minister Adnan al-Assadi, former army intelligence chief Lieutenant General Hatam al-Magsousi and three other Kurdish members of the Iraqi security forces.